 Going concern

 The Syndicate has financial resources to meet its financial needs and manages its portfolio of insurance risk.
 The directors have continued to review the business plans, liquidity and operational resilience of the Syndicate and are satisfied that the Syndicate is well positioned to manage its business risks in the current economic environment.
 The Syndicate 20x3 year of account has opened and the directors have concluded that the Syndicate has sufficient resources to, and a reasonable expectation that it will, open a 20x4 year of account.
-The Syndicate has sufficient capital for each year of account in its FAL [and there is additional capital available in the corporate member].
+The Syndicate has sufficient capital for each year of account in its Funds at Lloyd’s (FAL) [and there is additional capital available in the corporate member].
 There is no intention to cease underwriting or cease the operations of the Syndicate.

 Accordingly, the directors of the Managing Agent continue to adopt the going concern basis in preparing the annual report and financial statements.